ilya-zlobintsev/LACT/docs/API.md

 ```
 {"command": "command_name", "args": {}}
 ```
-Note that the type of `args` depends on the specific request, and may be ommited in some cases.
+Note that the type of `args` depends on the specific request, and may be omitted in some cases.

 The response looks like this:
 ```